sphrcl/southernmostresorts.com/wp-content/plugins/events-calendar-pro/readme.txt

 * Tweak - Avoid notice level errors when advanced events list widget settings are saved (Thank you Johan for the report!)
 * Tweak - Simplify default values logic to ensure that default values are returned regardless of post type (Thank you Karly!)
-* Fix - Fixed bug where recurrence excluses were not always respected (Cheers to inhouse for the help!)
+* Fix - Fixed bug where recurrence exclusions were not always respected (Cheers to inhouse for the help!)
 * Fix - Ensure venue and organizer URLs can be localized even with non-Roman alphabets (Thanks for the report Andreas!)
 * Fix - Ensure the current default venue fields are reflected in the relevant settings screen (Thank you Carly for highlighting this!)
 * Fix - Resolved issue where new recurring events were not targetable by the Recurring APM filter (Props to terrizsolo for the help!)